912: The Screaming Skull

 Damn.
 I need more pig’s blood.

 Well, you use one of those older Philips analog chips in your robot, you’re gonna get this.

 Philips Semiconductors is an industry giant that produces both analog and digital chips for use in televisions.

 I’m gonna set you on Don Knotts strength.

 Don Knotts (1924-2006) was a comedian who played a wide variety of roles over the course of his lengthy career.
-He is perhaps best known for his role on the 1970s TV sitcom Three’s Company and for his bumbling deputy Barney Fife on The Andy Griffith Show; he also appeared in a string of movies for Disney.
+He is perhaps best known for his role on the 1970s TV sitcom Three’s Company and for his bumbling deputy Barney Fife on The Andy Griffith Show; he also appeared in a string of comedy movies.

 I wonder why the Gumbys never had any other children.